Shohei Ohtani becomes first to 50-50 with huge day: What is 50th HR ball worth?

-Cover Image for What will Shohei Ohtani's 50th HR ball be worth?
+Cover Image for Shohei Ohtani becomes first to 50-50 with huge day: What is 50th HR ball worth?

 Ken Goldin of Goldin Auctions, whose company sold Aaron Judge's American League-record 62nd home run ball for $1.5 million in 2022, estimates Ohtani's record ball, as well as his bat, would be valued at $250,000 each.